Grover Law Firm, LLC

 Do not drink and drive.
 Remember buzzed driving is drunk driving.
 Even if you don’t feel “drunk” you may still blow well over the legal limit of 0.08% BAC if you get pulled over.
 And you can expect to get pulled over.
 Police are out in full force every New Year’s Eve and will be again this year.
 Don’t ring in 2014 from a jail cell with thousands of dollars owed in fines and legal fees or increased insurance rates.
 If you do end up in legal trouble, call us right away.

 Here’s a good rule of thumb: before you leave for the party, save the number of a taxi service in your cell phone so you can quickly call for a ride when the festivities are over.
 If you are the designated driver, be mindful of other cars on the road.
 Just because you are sober and driving does not mean that others will be as careful.
 Be alert for swerving vehicles.
 It is a good idea to keep your cell phone charged, and to have an emergency kit in your car just in case.

 Public New Year’s events can be confusing and disorienting.
 Stick together with your friends and be wary of your surroundings.
 Have your cell phone charged and ready to go in case you get lost in the crowd.
 Stay in groups and do not wander out alone.
 Remember, never leave your drink unattended, but discard it if you leave one place and walk to another.
 Open containers of alcohol are not allowed on public sidewalks.

 Starting off the New Year in a bar fight is not something you want to be a part of.
 Keep your cool in bars and stay away from conflict.
-If you or someone you know does get injured in a bar fight on New Year’s Eve, give us a call immediately at 913-432-1000, or visit our website for more information.
+If you or someone you know does get injured in a bar fight on New Year’s Eve, give us a call immediately, or visit our website for more information.

 Leave the fireworks to the professionals.
 Police will have a zero tolerance policy for fireworks on New Year’s Eve.
 You might even end up in jail.